Mastering the Quarterly Testing of Fire Alarm Equipment: A How-To Guide for Notifying Off-Site Fire Responders

 Create Action Plans: Formulate plans to rectify identified problems.
 Designate responsibilities and establish timelines for completing repairs.

-Follow-Up Testing: Schedule subsequent tests for any components repaired to ensure they function correctly after maintenance.
+Follow-Up Testing: Schedule subsequent tests for repaired components to ensure they function correctly after maintenance.

 Best Practices for Ongoing Compliance